-My story collection, Last One Out Shut Off the Lights, will be out with Little, Brown & Co. in July 2020.
-The characters in this collection face down Southwest Louisiana’s fickle oil economy and their own narrow prospects.
+The characters in my recent story collection, Last One Out Shut Off the Lights (2020) released with Little, Brown & Co., face down Southwest Louisiana’s fickle oil economy and their own narrow prospects.
 A burnout video-game addict tries to drag her obese brother to Mexico for lap-band surgery, hoping this one desperate act will save them both.
 A reluctant teen mother locks her baby in a closet to steal a night out.
 A working-class overachiever at a backwoods boarding school discovers the insidious power of the good old boys’ network in the aftermath of a friend’s sexual assault.
 Elderly Cajuns and asylum-seekers from Sudan slaughter an escaped cow to reclaim a sense of home.
 Altogether, the stories in Last One Out Shut Off the Lights examine the traps and treacherous escape routes of lives lived in a place always on the brink of economic and environmental collapse.

-I’m currently at work on a novel, Terre Bonne, also forthcoming from Little, Brown & Co.
-Set on the eve of the Deepwater Horizon oil spill, Terre Bonne follows a family across four centuries from France, to Acadia, to the bayous of Louisiana, where land disputes and environmental catastrophes echo down through the generations.
+My novel Should the Waters Take Us is also forthcoming from Little, Brown & Co.
+Set during the summer of the Deepwater Horizon oil spill, Should the Waters Take Us follows a family across four centuries from France, to Acadia, to the bayous of Louisiana, where land disputes and environmental catastrophes echo down through the generations.
 I’m interested in the stories we use to justify our tentative claims on homeplaces and the moral and psychological compromises we make to keep a foothold there.
-In Terre Bonne, historical fiction, legends, and folktales reveal a mythos that shapes present characters’ relationships with the land and their home, for better or worse.
+In Should the Waters Take Us, historical fiction, legends, and folktales reveal a mythos that shapes present characters’ relationships with the land and their home, for better or worse.

 My work has been supported by fellowships from the Wallace Stegner Fellowship Program at Stanford University, the Camargo Foundation, the National Endowment for the Arts, and the Fine Arts Work Center in Provincetown.